CryoNet Station and Cluster Types

 - Basic - Monitor single or multiple components of the cryosphere.

 - Integrated - Monitor at least two components of cryosphere or at least one cryosphere component and one other component of the earth system.
-Integrated sites are particularly important for the study of feedbacks and complex interactions between these components.
+Integrated clusters are particularly important for the study of feedbacks and complex interactions between these components.

 A GCW contributing station is required to measure at least one variable of at least one cryosphere component (e.g. snow, permafrost, sea ice, etc.).
 Contributing stations are those that provide useful measurements of the cryosphere but do not fulfill CryoNet minimum requirements, or in some other way do not provide the quality and/or consistency of data required by CryoNet stations; for example, where data records may be short or with large gaps.
 These stations may be in remote, hard to access regions where cryospheric observations are scarce or in regions where they complement other cryospheric measurements.
 Mobile platforms such as ships, drifting stations and buoys may also be contributing stations.
 Contributing stations may have this attribute: